marcolatella/SecRetAddress/README.md

 sudo apt update
 sudo apt install build-essential
 ```
-Now check if API header files are installed correctly, running this command:
+Now check if API header files are correctly installed, by running this command:
 ```
 gcc -print-file-name=plugin
 ```
-If the command simply prints the word "plugin", that means you have the wrong compiler.
+If the command simply prints the word "plugin", it means that you have the wrong compiler.

 Now install "gcc-plugin-dev" package for other dependencies.
 My GCC version is 9.3.0, so I had to install version 9 of "gcc-plugin-dev".